 MCM BMP Information Used Quantity Units Does the BMP Demonstrate a Direct Reduction in Pollutants?
 (Answer Yes or No and explain) 1.0 Public Education and Outreach Maintain Webpage Website includes relevant information including the Stormwater Management Plan.
-74,419 hits on main utility page No, this activity does not provide a direct quantifiable result.
+75,086 hits on main utility page No, this activity does not provide a direct quantifiable result.
 The stormwater/drainage page has information on stormwater, the SWMP, and pollution prevention.
 The trash recycling page has information on household hazardous waste vouchers.
-The water conservation page includes water saving tips, the drought contingency plan and a water use calculator.
+The water conservation page includes water saving tips, the drought contingency and emergency water management plan, and a water use calculator.

-1.0 Public Education and Outreach Newsletter The articles in the newsletter include water resource topics such as: water conservation, fats, oils, and greases, stormwater runoff, illicit discharge, lawn maintenance, and gardening tips.
-The District publishes a monthly newsletter that is distributed by email and also regular mail.
-12 per year No, this activity does not provide a direct quantifiable result.
+1.0 Public Education and Outreach Newsletter The articles in the newsletter include water resource topics such as: water conservation, fats, oils, and greases, stormwater runoff, illicit discharge, household hazardous waste, yard care, and gardening tips.
+The District publishes a weekly resident newsletter that is distributed by email.
+52 per year No, this activity does not provide a direct quantifiable result.
 However, this activity helps educate residents about water resource issues and informs them on activities they can take to reduce pollutants.
 Public education will have a preventive effect and demonstrate continuous results that will benefit the future.
-1.0 Public Education Household Hazardous Waste Vouchers for Disposal of Waste 266 Vouchers Throughout the year No, this activity does not provide a direct quantifiable result.
+1.0 Public Education Household Hazardous Waste Vouchers for Disposal of Waste 252 Vouchers Throughout the year No, this activity does not provide a direct quantifiable result.
 However, vouchers are utilized by residents to safely dispose of household hazardous waste.
-1.0 Public Education Outreach Education Materials 290 bags District Events No, this activity does not provide a direct quantifiable result.
-Education material provided includes brochures on stormwater, fats, oil and grease, recycling and waste, and water conservation.
+1.0 Public Education Outreach Education Materials 600 bags District Events No, this activity does not provide a direct quantifiable result.
+Educational materials provided includes brochures on stormwater, fats, oil and grease, recycling and waste, yard care, and indoor and outdoor water conservation.